Victor Ma

-Victor Ma (马伯骞 (馬伯騫, Mǎ Bóqiān); born March 20, 1996) is a Chinese-American singer, songwriter, rapper, and actor.
+Victor Ma (马伯骞 (馬伯騫, Mǎ Bóqiān); born March 20, 1996) is a Chinese-American singer, songwriter, and actor.
 He debuted his career by winning second place at the 2017 Chinese talent competition show, The Coming One.
 In 2018, Ma released his solo debut single, "I Am Awake".
 In 2019, he released his first EP, Untitled.
 In 2020, he featured in the Chinese web series, Detective Chinatown.
 In the same year, he released his second EP, The Textbook.
 In 2021, he featured in the Chinese film, Detective Chinatown 3.

 Early life and education

 Ma was born in New York City on March 20, 1996.
 His father Ma Qingyun and mother Li Shouning are both architects, and his maternal grandfather Li Ange was a coach of China women's national volleyball team.
 He moved to Shanghai with his family when he was four, and he took both elementary school and junior high school in Shanghai Pinghe School.
 He moved to Los Angeles when he was thirteen, and then he attended Los Angeles County High School for the Arts and University of Southern California, and he took part in a number of singing competitions during the school period.
 In 2014, he took part in the Water Cube Cup Chinese Songs Contest For Overseas Chinese Youth, and eventually won the bronze award.